Altair47/BitDefender-Scripts/README.md

-# BDPAN-keycheck
+# BDrandworkscripts
+Some job related small scripts for automation I made for work.

-Tool for scrapping emails from pan.bitdefender.com/Keys/unified_search by entering a keys list.
+BDPANKeys:Tool for scrapping emails from pan.bitdefender.com/Keys/unified_search by entering a keys list.
 Instructions: Put mails in keystest.txt as if it were on an excel, and run Keysearch.py
 Requires: bs4,selenium

+BDTrans:Tool for automating translation on translate.bitdefender.com
+Requires: selenium,googletrans